 The Visual Navigation Project has shown that integrating digital tools into the physical space of the library, for instance via touch tables, can be used to engage library visitors and passers-by.
 This is for instance reflected by the fact that over 1,000 sessions were conducted with those applications.

 The locally developed Emnesøk (subject search) application provides a different approach to finding or discovering physical books and e-books than the standard catalogue search (Oria).
 Emnesøk is tailor-made for subject searches and integrates deeply with the different subject vocabularies available as open data.

-As part of the Visual Navigation Project, the Emnesøk infrastructure may be extended with more vocabularies, especially the multilingual MeSH vocabulary, and also WebDewey and the on-going mapping effort from Humord and Realfagstermer to WebDewey.
-In addition, the interface could be enhanced and usability improved to make it more attractive to the general user.
+As part of the Visual Navigation Project, the Emnesøk infrastructure was extended with the multilingual MeSH (Medical Subject Headings) vocabulary.
+In addition, usability testing was done to be able to improve emnesøk at the interface level, and to make it more attractive to the general user.